 “It really comes down to respect,” says Jackie, when asked how to cultivate positive relationships with the birth families of the children she has adopted from foster care.
 “You have to respect the fact that while they are your children now, they were their children first.
 I firmly believe that all those birth parents love their kids.
 They love their kids very much.
 They just weren’t capable of making good decisions with them.
 And because of that, the kids are now foster children.
 So remember that they love them and that they will always love them.”

-She adds, “All of our kids know that we never say anything bad about birth parents in front of our kids, or in our house.
+She adds, “All of our kids know that we never say anything bad about birth parents in front of our kids, or our house.
 Our kids don’t need to hear that.
 But we don’t keep the truth from them.
 A rule in our house is we give simple answers to simple questions.
-So if they ask ‘Why can’t I see my mommy or daddy?’ we say something like, ‘you can’t see your daddy because he made bad decisions and now you’re going to be a part of our family.’
+So if they ask “Why can’t I see my mommy or daddy?” we say something like, “you can’t see your mommy or daddy because they made unwise decisions and now you’re going to be a part of our family.”
 If they accept the answer, we leave it at that, but if they press for more information, we give them as much as they need to know.
 But we don’t bad mouth them or talk badly about them.
 Their birth parents loved their kids very much.
-They wanted them and they wanted to care for them…they just weren’t capable of making the right decisions in order to be able to do that.”
+They wanted them and they wanted to care for them… they just weren’t capable of making the right decisions in order to be able to do that.”